 Now that it’s back down to just two of us in the family I’ve been doing more meal prep.
 I bought these meal prep containers and anytime we have leftovers I put together single meals and stick them in the freezer.
 These have worked great for us!

-I also chop onion, celery, bell pepper, chicken, and beef and freeze them in freezer bags.
-Usually 1-2 cups or whatever a meal-size portion would be.
+I also chop onions, celery, bell peppers, chicken, and beef and freeze them in freezer bags.
+Usually, 1-2 cups or whatever a meal-size portion would be.